Legend-sks/Capstone-Project-Starbucks/README.md

 9. from sklearn.preprocessing import StandardScaler, normalize, MinMaxScaler
 10. from sklearn.metrics import confusion_matrix,accuracy_score, classification_report,f1_score
 11. from sklearn.model_selection import GridSearchCV
+12.from sklearn.preprocessing import StandardScaler
+13.from sklearn import preprocessing
+14.from sklearn.linear_model import LogisticRegression
+15. from sklearn.ensemble import AdaBoostClassifier

 ## Evaluation Metrics
 For model evaluaiton, I will be using f1-score metric to assess models performance.
 We will also measure accuracy of the model on test data to see how well our model predicts if the offer is successfull or not.